UniversalScientificTechnologies/xDOS_doc/record_format.md

 - `$STOP`: relation of `<events_count>` to the number of `$E` lines clarified.
 - `$ENV`: the line always carries all fields, missing values are `NaN`.
 - New message `$ERROR` with a free-text description of an error detected by the device.
+- Handling of incomplete and invalid data defined.

 ## General rules